wjbmattingly/bulk-image-clustering/README.md

 # About
 This repository is built upon the work of [Vincent D. Warmerdam](https://github.com/koaning), specifically his [bulk](https://github.com/koaning/bulk) Python library.

 The repository allows for you to leverage [DocArray](https://docarray.jina.ai/) to grab all images from a directory.
-DocArray wraps around [timm](https://pypi.org/project/timm/) which allows one to easily change the models used for embedding images.
-Timm is used to embedd all images in the directory.
+Next, [timm](https://pypi.org/project/timm/) is used to embedd all DocArray images.
 The embeddings are flattened via [UMAP](https://umap-learn.readthedocs.io/en/latest/) and clusters are identified with [HDBScan](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html).
-For running these tasks, see demo.ipynb.
+For running these tasks in sequence, see demo.ipynb.

 The DocArray data is exported as a CSV file and optionally pickled.
 The images are saved into the static subfolder of the specified application name (a subfolder in the main directory).